RedFOX Labs (RFOX) Reaches Market Cap of $176.24 Million

-RedFOX Labs (RFOX) traded flat against the U.S. dollar during the 24 hour period ending at 19:00 PM Eastern on July 6th.
-In the last week, RedFOX Labs has traded flat against the U.S. dollar.
-One RedFOX Labs coin can currently be bought for $0.13 or 0.00000270 BTC on exchanges.
-RedFOX Labs has a market capitalization of $176.24 million and $4.09 million worth of RedFOX Labs was traded on exchanges in the last 24 hours.
+RedFOX Labs (RFOX) traded flat against the dollar during the twenty-four hour period ending at 14:00 PM E.T. on July 7th.
+One RedFOX Labs coin can currently be purchased for approximately $0.13 or 0.00000270 BTC on major cryptocurrency exchanges.
+RedFOX Labs has a total market cap of $176.24 million and approximately $4.09 million worth of RedFOX Labs was traded on exchanges in the last day.
+During the last seven days, RedFOX Labs has traded flat against the dollar.

 - Zel (ZEL) traded flat against the dollar and now trades at $0.15 or 0.00000252 BTC.